 - Port Marsden Highway to Waipu

 - Brynderwyn Hills to Te Hana

-After a re-evaluation undertaken by Waka Kotahi New Zealand Transport Agency (NZTA) in October 2018, a recommended programme of work for the Port Marsden Highway to Te Hana section was announced:
+After a re-evaluation undertaken by Waka Kotahi New Zealand Transport Agency, a recommended programme of work for the Port Marsden Highway to Te Hana section was announced:

 - safety improvements,

 - upgrades to alternative routes to SH1 between Port Marsden Highway and Te Hana, and

 - route protection for a bypass of Brynderwyn Hills.

 Construction timing will be based on prioritisation of projects nationally.

 Originally, two options were shortlisted for the Bynderwyn Hills Bypass.
 They were approximately 15-20 kilometres long and avoid areas of significant cultural and environmental value.
 The total estimated cost of the section was $500 million - $800 million.